Proton Radiation Therapy (RT) for the Treatment of Pediatric Rhabdomyosarcoma

 - Secondary Outcome Measures

-Name Time Method Dosimetric comparison 4 years Comparison of Dose distribution to tumor and surrounding normal structures using DVH's generated from the proton plan used to treat the patient and the photon plan generated for comparison purposes.
+Dosimetric Comparison 4 years from the start of radiation treatment Comparison of dose distribution to tumor and surrounding normal structures using dose volume histograms (DVH) generated from the proton plan used to treat the patient and the photon plan generated for comparison purposes.
+Percent of normal tissue spared was calculated using the following equation: (100 x (mean x-ray dose - mean proton dose))/mean X-ray dose.
+No measure of dispersion was calculated for these estimates.
+The data is no longer available.

 Trial Locations